 Warren A. Flickinger II (Golden, CO) raced a Chevron in Formula B in 1969.
-The car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
+Flickinger was born in April 1947 and was described in 1969 as a pre-med student and karate instructor from Denver.
+His car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
 The identity of the car remains a mystery but it is most likely to have been an ex-F3 B9 as all the B14s and B15s can be identified at this point and the B7 appears to have run in FC during the time, not FB.
 He raced this car until a Regional race at Texas International Speedway in July 1970 when he "flipped his car a number of times".
 He then acquired a Winkelmann WDB2.
 Flickinger, later of Denver, CO, went on to race a Chevron B18 in FB in 1971 and then a F5000 Lola T300 for two seasons.
 Nothing more is known of his 1969/70 Chevron and it is quite possible that it was destroyed in the accident.

 Driven by: Warren Flickinger.
 First race: War Bonnet, 13 Apr 1969.
 Total of 12 recorded races.